OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/media-services/media-services-generate-fmp4-chunks.md

             // Declare a new job.
             IJob job = _context.Jobs.Create("Media Encoder Standard Job");

-            // Get a media processor reference, and pass tooit hello name of hello
+            // Get a media processor reference, and pass to it the name of the
-            // processor toouse for hello specific task.
+            // processor to use for the specific task.
             IMediaProcessor processor = GetLatestMediaProcessorByName("Media Encoder Standard");

             // Create a task